Let me tell you a story about how we joined cowboys on a cattle drive

 I grew up on an Iowa farm and had taken part in several spring calf inspections, vaccination and castration events — but never a cattle drive like this.
 In the early 1980’s I’d done a TV story on an old-fashioned roundup south of Medora like this one.
 To say it is incredibly fascinating is an understatement.
 There is so much going on at the same time, it’s hard to know what to watch.

 The best prize of the day: the people.

 Above all, it was the people, the cowboys on a cattle drive who made the moment memorable.
 They were polite, friendly, hospitable, hard-working.
 And there was not a cell phone in site – not even with the young people.
 If it weren’t for the sunglasses, and a few wristwatches, there would be no way of knowing if this was 2019 or 1919.
 I love to read history, but when it is carried out in front of you, for the umpteenth annual time, it is thrilling.
 It’s an historic tradition for these families.

 Before long, the activity wound down.
 So, we got back in our Jeep and headed to Elkhorn Ranch.
 It was an anti-climatic journey off the beaten path.
 The sound of the bawling calves in our ears, the taste of dust in our mouths and the visual color and activity repeated itself endlessly over and over.

-After we got home, we returned the favor to the cowboys and cowgirls at the roundup and we assembled a private gallery for them to access.
+After we got home, we returned the favor to the cowboys and cowgirls at the roundup and we assembled a private gallery of he cattle drive for them to access.

 For the everyone else, a dozen or more of the images are here.

-North Dakota is beautiful and we love to showcase the images of the state in this gallery where you can shop and buy keepsakes, and full size prints.
+North Dakota is beautiful and we love to showcase the images off the beaten path in this gallery where you can shop and buy keepsakes, and full size prints.